AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #2 - Pizza Runner/Readme.md

 - [10.
 What was the volume of orders for each day of the week?](#10-what-was-the-volume-of-orders-for-each-day-of-the-week)

+## B. Runner and Customer Experience
+- 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)
+- 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+- 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+- 4. What was the average distance travelled for each customer?
+- 5. What was the difference between the longest and shortest delivery times for all orders?
+- 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+- 7. What is the successful delivery percentage for each runner?

+## A. Pizza Metrics
 ### 1. How many pizzas were ordered?

 ````sql